rackerlabs/support-how-to/content/cloud-load-balancers/configure-multiple-SSL-certificates-on-cloud-load-balancers.md

 5. Click **Save Certificate Mapping** to apply the certificate.

-6. The Load Balancer takes a moment to build and apply the certificate.
+6. The load balancer takes a moment to build and apply the certificate.

-You can repeat steps 3-6 for any additional certificates.
+You can repeat steps 3 through 6 for any additional certificates.

-Afer the build completes, you should see a new clickable item under **Certificate Mappings** that indicates the number of **Certificate Mappings** on the load balancer.
+After the build completes, you should see a new clickable item under **Certificate Mappings** that indicates the number of **Certificate Mappings** on the load balancer.

 At this point, if you've configured your server to receive traffic for the mapped domain, you can now access the site over HTTPS.